AI humanization tool

 A useful way to think about the result is this: A landing page section can move from generic claims to stronger copy by adding customer pain points, product limits, proof points, and direct next steps.
 The final draft should make that kind of improvement visible.
 It should answer the reader more clearly, use examples that fit the topic, and keep claims careful enough that a human reviewer can stand behind them.

-- Mention if you need academic writing standard, formal tone, citation caution, or a stricter grammar pass.
+• Mention if you need professional writing quality, a specific tone, citation caution, or a stricter grammar pass.

 Example of stronger human editing